Cocoa Police Department: Agency overview

 The Cocoa Police Department has an authorized force of 72 sworn officers, 16 telecommunications (dispatch) officers, 3 records technicians, 2 booking officers, and numerous other crime scene investigators and support personnel.
 The department has been accredited since 2006 through the Commission for Florida Law Enforcement Accreditation.

 Headquartered just west of Cocoa Village, the CPD is a progressive agency, with multiple specialty units.
-The CPD contains a Criminal Investigations Division (CID), Professional Compliance Unit (Internal Affairs), Traffic Homicide Investigators, SWAT, a K9 Unit, Motor Unit, Crisis Negotiations Team (CNT), a Marine Unit, School Resource Officer (SRO) Unit, and a Community Engagement Unit (CEU).
-The K9 Unit has four patrol dogs and one black and tan coonhound used for therapy and tracking.
-The SRO unit has three officers, one at each non-charter, public school within the city.
-The CEU has three officers and a sergeant, responsible for community engagement and policing.
+The CPD contains a criminal investigations division (CID), professional compliance unit (internal affairs), traffic homicide investigators, SWAT, a K9 unit, motor unit, crisis negotiations team (CNT), a marine unit, school resource officer (SRO) unit, and a community engagement unit (CEU).
+The K9 unit has four patrol dogs and one black and tan coonhound used for therapy and tracking.
+The SRO unit has four officers, one at each charter and public school within the city.
+The CEU is authorized four officers and a sergeant, responsible for community engagement and policing.

-The CPD also has an intelligence analyst, two victim advocates, and a civilian Public Information Officer who disseminates information to the public via social media and traditional media.
+The CPD also has an intelligence analyst, two victim advocates, and a civilian public information officer who disseminates information to the public via social media and traditional media.
 The department has a number of citizen volunteers who assist with administrative and logistical issues.
-The Code Enforcement Office of the City operates under the auspices of the police department, as well.
-The Code Enforcement Office is authorized one code enforcement manager, with two subordinate enforcement officers.
+The code enforcement office of the City operates under the auspices of the police department, as well.
+The code enforcement office is authorized one code enforcement manager, with two subordinate enforcement officers.

 Analogous to the auxiliary and reserve components of the United States Armed Forces, the Cocoa Police Department has several similar variations: "VCOPs" (citizen volunteers), auxiliary police officers, and reserve police officers.